The Most Common Causes of Male Infertility

 - Lack of proper nutrition

-The good news is that male infertility can be treated in several ways.
+The good news is that male fertility can be improved in several ways.
 The first step is to schedule an appointment with a medical professional or healthcare physician.
-The physician will likely perform a physical exam to determine and diagnosis the likely cause for male infertility.
-A medical professional will also review medical history to determine if genetics play a role in male infertility.
-Some other tests and treatment methods may include:
+The physician will likely take a history and perform a physical exam to diagnose the likely cause of infertility.
+A medical professional will also order tests and recommend treatment options: